elena-kashtanova/3d-client/README.md

 If the color is changed and then the mesh is transformed, the color reverts back to the original

 ## Opportunities for improvement
-- Fix the bug on color update
+- Fix the bug on color update (UPDATE: Fixed)
 - If a model is based on a primitive, use an appropriate class to load and edit it
 - Tests to make sure the UI is working correctly
 - Use aliases for imports